RhetTbull/photos_time_warp/README.md

 For this to work, you'll need to install the third-party [exiftool](https://exiftool.org/) utility.

-**Note:** You may get a "database is locked" error when running this.
-I'm working on a solution but if you see this error, simply re-run the script.
-This happens when the script is trying to write to the Photos database the same time Photos is.

 ## Installation

 I recommend you install `photos_time_warp` with [pipx](https://github.com/pipxproject/pipx).
 If you use `pipx`, you will not need to create a virtual environment as `pipx` takes care of this.
 The easiest way to do this on a Mac is to use [homebrew](https://brew.sh/):